ilusoft/magic-agent/README.md

 # Magic Agent Workflow Studio

 A modular web application for designing, testing, and running AI agent workflows.
-The stack combines a .NET backend that orchestrates agent executions using the .NET Agent Framework with a modern React + TypeScript SPA powered by Vite, Tailwind CSS, and shadcn/ui components.
+The stack combines a modern React + TypeScript SPA powered by Vite, Tailwind CSS, and shadcn/ui components with a choice of backends: a Python/FastAPI backend or a .NET/ASP.NET Core backend, both orchestrating agent executions.

 ## Architecture Overview